Projects

 The workshop model is designed for scalability and sustainability:

-• Hybrid Format: Both public and private workshops generate diversified revenue streams
+• Hybrid Format: Public and private workshops generate diversified revenue streams

-• Franchise Potential: Documented processes and recipes allow for future expansion with trained facilitators
+• Franchise Potential: Documented processes enable future expansion with trained facilitators

-• Partnership Model: Collaborations with wellness retreats and corporate wellness programs extend reach
+• Partnership Model: Collaborations with wellness retreats and corporate programs extend reach

 PROJECT 2